rapidpro/rapidpro/_docs/development.md

 ## Install javascript dependencies

-Before you can run your server, you will need the javascript dependencies.
+Before you can run your server, you will need the Javascript dependencies.
 You can install them using NPM:

 {% highlight bash %}